pje/WavTap/README.md

 ##### El Capitan

-**NB: WavTap is completely broken on El Capitan** due to Apple's [System Integrity Protection] (https://en.wikipedia.org/wiki/System_Integrity_Protection).
+**NB: WavTap is completely broken on El Capitan** due to Apple's [System Integrity Protection](https://en.wikipedia.org/wiki/System_Integrity_Protection).
 The next release of WavTap will fix this.

 ##### Yosemite